 This article is part of the Economics Week series in which we explore flaws in and alternatives to our current economic system.

 The goal of economics is to improve the living conditions of people (Mankiw 2019).
 Hence, economics should focus on increasing human prosperity rather than simply increasing material consumption.
 Of course, material wealth strongly correlates with well-being, as material wealth provides a sense of security, a roof over one’s head, food, and clothing.
 Yet, empirical evidence shows that this is only true up to a certain income.
-In the US, average income almost quadrupled while average happiness decreased.
+In the US, average income more than doubled while average happiness decreased.

 That material wealth is not the only factor determining a good life is somewhat common sense.
 In basic psychology terms, what neoclassical economics concerns with are the “basic needs” in Maslow’s Pyramid of Needs: